appsinacup/godot-rapier-physics/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/rJ91iNMtF1Q/0.jpg)](https://www.youtube.com/watch?v=rJ91iNMtF1Q)

+# Showcase

+Got a game or app you built with this addon?
+We showcase them on [godot.rapier.rs/showcase](https://godot.rapier.rs/showcase).
+Submit your entry [here](https://github.com/appsinacup/godot-rapier-physics-docs/issues/new).

 # Implementation Progress

 The 2D part is pretty stable, though there are some issues, the 3D part is still missing some things.
 See the [Implementation Progress](https://godot.rapier.rs/docs/progress/) to get an idea of what status it is in and what features it has.